-This Shake Shack Burger is a perfect copycat from your favorite burger joint, Shack sauce and all!
-These delicious burgers are surprisingly easy to make at home.
+This Shake Shack Burger is a perfect copycat from the burger joint complete with Shake sauce โ make them easily at home in 30 minutes!

 How to make a Shake Shack burger